Killer (Belgian band)

 Killer is a Belgian heavy metal band founded in 1980.
-The lead guitarist is Paul Shorty Van Camp.
-Initially, they played hard rock, but later began to weigh down their sound in favor of traditional heavy metal, speed metal and power metal.
+Initially, they played hard rock, but later transitioned to traditional heavy metal, speed metal and power metal.

 History

 Killer was founded in 1980 by Paul "Shorty" Van Camp (lead guitar and lead vocals) and "Fat Leo" (drums), who had just split up their previous band, Mothers of Track.
-After a few auditions "Spooky" (bass guitar and lead vocals) joined the band.
-They decided to stay a power trio and started working on the songs.
-After four months, their first record, Ready for Hell, was recorded and released by major company WEA (Warner Bros).
-After this release Killer knew a very fast evolution and became a well respected and major band all over Europe and even abroad.
+After a few auditions, "Spooky" (bass guitar and lead vocals) joined the band.
+After four months, their first record, Ready for Hell, was recorded and released by WEA (Warner Music Group).
 Killer was managed and advised by Alfie Falckenbach, Leo Felsenstein and Stonne Holmgren.
 Alfie Falckenbach founded Mausoleum, one of the first independent heavy metal labels.
 Killer was the first Belgian metal band inspired by the success of the NWOBHM bands such as Saxon, Iron Maiden, and Def Leppard.

 Due to the trio formula, the rough voices, speedy uptempos, and double bass drums, Killer was always compared with Motorhead.
-This was more of an honour than an insult.
-Killer and Motorhead were speedy bands long before the existence of Metallica, so in a way, they were innovators in the early eighties.
-However, Killer was not punk, but always very melodic.

-"Fat Leo" was more a rock and blues oriented drummer and at the end of 1981 he was replaced by double bassd rum monster "Double Bear".
+At the end of 1981, "Fat Leo" was replaced by "Double Bear".

-In early 1982 a second album, Wall of Sound, was released on the Lark label and this was the international breakthrough of the band.
-Killer was a very energetic live band which resulted in a lot of touring and performances at several festivals in Europe.
+In early 1982, a second album, Wall of Sound, was released on the Lark label, marking the international breakthrough of the band.
+Killer toured extensively and performed at several festivals in Europe.

-Besides Killer, a lot of other Belgian bands came into the scene, after Alfie decided to start up his own record company, Mausoleum.
-One of the first releases of this label was Killers' third album Shockwaves, which was a hit.
-They received excellent reviews from all European countries, and even in the US, Brazil and Japan the press was very positive.
+Other Belgian bands came into the scene after Alfie decided to start up his own record company, Mausoleum.
+One of the first releases of this label was Killers' third album Shockwaves.
+They received excellent reviews in Europe, US, Brazil and Japan.
 Mausoleum then launched new Belgian bands such as Ostrogoth, Crossfire, Acid, FN Guns, Bad Lizard and Lions Pride.